AndreasG11/MAE224/Lab-To-Do-List.md

 - ~~Update manual for use with Matlab (same goes for all labs)~~
 - ~~Add Matlab code for data writing~~
+- **_Ordering new pressure transducers which are suitable for ~15 "H20 (0.54 PSI, 3.8 kPa, 37 milliBar, yay pressure units!)_**

-- Upload calibration curves for all pressure transducers and link in lab manual
+- Upload calibration curves for all pressure transducers and link in lab manual.
-- Functions in Matlab class file for reading pressure transducers, output is in Pascals (specific to each transducer).
+- Functions in Matlab class file for reading pressure transducers, output is in Pascals (specific to each transducer _I dont really like this idea_).

 ## Lab 2: Pipe Flow